Torram/magic-docs/docs/Client-Development/Hooks/Sets/UseSets.md

-Custom hook that gets all of the sets in database.
+Custom hook that gets all of the sets in the database.

 ```tsx
 import { useQuery, UseQueryResult } from 'react-query';